 Children who attend school more often demonstrate higher rates of academic success and a higher graduation rate.
 School social workers work closely with students and families to improve attendance by using targeted, student-specific strategies to reduce unexcused absences and improve the overall attendance rate.
 Interventions may include, but are not limited to, individual counseling, small group interventions, parent conferences, home visits, student conferences, community agency referrals and referral to the court.

 Click here for our attendance policy.
-Parents are notified in writing after a child has missed 3 unexcused days and again after 5 unexcused days.
-These letters provide an opportunity for parents to begin a conversation with school staff
+Parents/Guardians are notified in writing after a child has missed 3 unexcused days, 5 unexcused days and again at 10 unexcused days.
+On the 5th absence, a meeting will be requested at the school.
+After 10 unexcused absences or more, the parent/guardian will be referred to the Attendance Review Board which is held at the Jackson County Courthouse.
+These letters provide an opportunity for parents to begin a conversation with school staff.

 Parents/guardians who do not demonstrate a good faith effort to have their children attend school may face legal consequences.
 School social workers can help reduce that likelihood by partnering with families to solve problems before they become severe.

 The McKinney-Vento Education of Homeless Children and Youth Assistance Act is a federal law that ensures immediate enrollment and educational stability for students who lack a fixed, regular and adequate nighttime residence due to economic reasons.

 Students experiencing homelessness and their families are entitled to critical support services to help provide stability and assistance during a challenging time.
 School social workers help to eliminate barriers to academic success by providing counseling support, school-based and community resources, and assistance with referrals to meet basic needs to minimize the harmful effects of homelessness.
 Additionally, school social workers ensure that the services provided to these students meet federal compliance guidelines.